 Chopped tomato or even veggie chorizo (soyrizo) can be used for an extra boost of flavour!
 If you cook them with soyrizo you can use soyrizo the oil for frying the beans.
 Or add more oil if desired.

 If you have boiled the beans in just water and a bit of salt, I would highly suggest adding some extra flavorings to your refried beans.
 Experiment until you find the combination your family loves.

-I personally like to leave in the onion, garlic, and epazote (epazote lends a nice earthy flavor), all of which are used to boil the beans, but I always remove the Serrano pepper and instead use a couple/few dried chiles when I’m making refried beans.
-Again it is all up to your tastebuds.
+I personally like to leave in the onion, garlic, and epazote (epazote lends a nice earthy flavor), all of which are used to boil the beans.
+But I always remove the Serrano pepper and instead use a couple dried chiles when I’m making refried beans.
+If you want a milder heat then try some jalapeño peppers instead.